Spring 2021 Projects

 Restoring Connections 2021.
 This team will work in partnership with the Mt.
 Pisgah Arboretum and Adams Elementary School to develop and facilitate curriculum materials that engage students in learning about the amazing ecosystems found right here in the Willamette Valley.
 Your mission is to show science in action, while fostering the development of personal connections to our home.
-Depending on the status of schools in spring term, you’ll either be working with students remotely or leading fieldtrips at Mt.
-Pisgah Arboretum every Thursday.
-Activities will focus on Coyote Mentoring methods such as journaling, with a focus on native flora, fauna, and natural history.
-A background in ecology and/or natural history is useful but not required.
+Activities will focus on nature journaling, creative games, virtual field trips, scavenger hunts and more, with a focus on native flora, fauna, and natural history.

 Promoting Pollinators Team.
 With the overall goals of providing shade for Goose Creek and habitat for pollinators within the context of an organic farm (Whitewater Ranch), this team will continue maintaining and monitoring a riparian restoration project as well as monitor a new pollinator planting intended to help the farm’s pollinator populations recover from the September 2020 Holiday Farm Fire.
 This is a continuation of our long-term “Riparian Restoration” project with a greater emphasis on pollinators.
 You will learn about restoration techniques and challenges, pollinator conservation and a variety of monitoring methods.
 A background in botany, pollination biology, or ecological restoration is useful but not required.